SamPutnam/Index-2024/README.md

-# Deep Learning Models that Run on your Mac First Try
+# Deep Learning Models that Just Work

 Open Source models that deep learning and machine learning engineers can download and run first try